AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

     ![Other Client libraries](../assets/style-cif-component/other-clientlibs.png)

     These client libraries are not managed by the `ui.frontend` module.
 Instead these client libraries include CSS and JavaScript dependencies provided by Adobe.
-The definition for these clientlibraries is in the `.content.xml` file beneath each folder.
+The definition for these client libraries is in the `.content.xml` file beneath each folder.

-    **clientlib-base** - This is an empty client library that simply embeds the necessary dependencies from [AEM Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html).
+    **clientlib-base** - An empty client library that simply embeds the necessary dependencies from [AEM Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html).
 The category is `venia.base`.

-    **clientlib-cif** - This is also an empty client library that simply embeds the necessary dependencies from [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components).
+    **clientlib-cif** - An empty client library that simply embeds the necessary dependencies from [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components).
 The category is `venia.cif`.

-    **clientlib-grid** - This includes the CSS needed to enable AEM's Responsive Grid feature.
-Using the AEM grid enables [Layout Mode](/help/sites-cloud/authoring/features/responsive-layout.md) in the AEM editor and gives content authors the ability to re-size components.
+    **clientlib-grid** - Includes the CSS to enable AEM's Responsive Grid feature.
+Using the AEM grid enables [Layout Mode](/help/sites-cloud/authoring/features/responsive-layout.md) in the AEM Editor and gives content authors the ability to resize components.
 The category is `venia.grid` and is embedded in the `venia.base` library.

 1. Inspect the files `customheaderlibs.html` and `customfooterlibs.html` beneath `ui.apps/src/main/content/jcr_root/apps/venia/components/page`: